jacobbar/fruity-pikvm/README.md

 # Fruity PiKVM

-This is an experimental script in an attempt to port PiKVM installation to other SBCs such as OrangePi, BananaPi, MangoPi etc.. it is based on the original pikvm software which can be found [HERE](https://pikvm.org/)
+This is an experimental script in an attempt to port PiKVM installation to other SBCs such as OrangePi, BananaPi, MangoPi etc.. it is based on the original raspberry pikvm software which can be found [HERE](https://pikvm.org/)

 This script was tested on OrangePi Zero 2, a working OS image for OrangePi Zero 2 can be downloaded [HERE](https://github.com/jacobbar/fruity-pikvm/releases/download/os-images/Orangepizero2_2.2.2_ubuntu_jammy_server_linux5.13.0.zip)